 BenQ Monitor User Guide

-LightSpace CMS can be integrated with BenQ's PV270 display for accurate display profiling and LUT generation.
+LightSpace CMS can be integrated with BenQ's PV270, SW270C, and SW321C displays for accurate display profiling and LUT generation.

 BenQ Displays with 3D LUT Capability

-The BenQ PV270 is presently the only display in the BenQ range with 3D LUT capability, and can therefore be calibrated via LightSpace CMS.
+The BenQ PV270, SW270C, and SW321C are presently the only displays in the BenQ range with 3D LUT capability, and can therefore be calibrated via LightSpace CMS.

 (LightSpace will report if a BenQ display has 3D LUT capability or not when first connected to the display.)